 Welcome to the Saskatoon Police Service Citizens Online Police Reporting System.

-Using this Citizens Online Police Reporting System allows you to submit a non urgent report immediately.
+Using this Citizen Online Police Reporting System allows you to submit a non-urgent report immediately.

 - You must have a valid email address to use this system.
 Your email address will not be used for any other purpose.

 - There are no known suspects - either person or vehicle - and there is no visible physical evidence at the scene.

 - If the incident occurred on a provincial highway or outside the Saskatoon Police Service jurisdictional limits - refer to the FAQ.